The Elephant in the Room is Cancer. Tea is the Relief Conversation Provides.

 Most articles submitted will be shared only on our website, as we post three articles a week: Monday, Wednesday, and Friday.
 Due to the amount of submissions we receive, articles are scheduled up to three months in advance.

-Current Website Submission Themes:
+Current Website Submission Theme:

-*Submissions due Friday, April 25, 2025
+*Submissions due Friday, May 23, 2025

 We have four quarterly print magazines that come out in March, June, September, and December.
 Each magazine issue adheres to a specific theme, and only submissions on those themes will be considered for the magazine.
 While we would love to include every submission in one of our magazines, we unfortunately are unable to do so.
 See below for the full list of magazine themes for the year.